Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Experiments

 Finally, we observe that \OurMethod~substantially improves the performance over end-to-end reasoning on all datasets across different tasks.
 On average, they increase accuracy from 54.59\% to 82.65\% on the 3dgt/obj dataset, from 39.52\% to 73.51\% on the 5dgt/obj dataset, and from 39.50\% to 68.19\% on the 7dgt/obj dataset.
 These consistent gains suggest that \textbf{structurally encoding the true reasoning function within a circuit and then incorporating this circuit within the overall architecture enable high-performing and robust reasoning under covariate shifts.}

 \paragraph{Relationship with Concept Accuracy.}

 For compositional reasoning paradigms, \ie, Prism and \OurMethod, we further examine the relationship between task accuracy and the accuracy of their VLMs in recognizing object concepts, referred to as \textit{concept accuracy}.
-Since Prism and \OurMethod~adopt the same VLM with the same prompting strategy in their first (concept recognition) phase, they achieve very similar concept accuracy, as shown in Figure \ref{fig:concept_acc}.
+Since Prism and \OurMethod~adopt the same VLM with the same prompting strategy in their first (concept recognition) phase, they achieve very similar concept accuracy, as shown in \cref{fig:concept_acc}.
 Nevertheless, the task accuracy of Prism is consistently lower than its concept accuracy across datasets, indicating that its reasoning performance is constrained not only by the VLM’s recognition capability but also by the LLM’s reasoning ability.
 In contrast, the task accuracy of \OurMethod~closely matches its concept accuracy.
-This suggests that \textbf{the performance of \OurMethod~on reasoning tasks is dependent solely on the VLM’s recognition capability, which is attributed to the fact that \OurMethod~structurally encodes the true reasoning function within the circuit.} Thus, the incorporation of a circuit effectively improves the reliability of the overall pipeline.
+This suggests that \textbf{the performance of \OurMethod~on reasoning tasks is dependent solely on the VLM’s recognition capability, which is attributed to the fact that \OurMethod~structurally encodes the true reasoning function within the circuit.} The ablation study in Appendix~\ref{app:error-propagation} further confirms this.
+Hence, the incorporation of a circuit effectively improves the reliability of the overall pipeline.